 How can I improve my design compositions?

-Can these elements apply to digital design?
+How about these aspects pertaining to digital design?

 Conclusion